96 YEARS AND GOING STRONG

 Be sure to be a part of another exciting year of exceptional guest speakers and additional surprises and special events.

-The Van Cortlandtville Historical Society will host an Open House on Sunday, September 7, from 2 to 4 p.m., at The Little Red Schoolhouse, 297 Locust Avenue, Cortlandt Manor, New York.
-The event is open free to the public.
+The Van Cortlandtville Historical Society will host an OPEN HOUSE ON THE FIRST SUNDAY OF EVERY MONTH, from 2 to 4 p.m., at The Little Red Schoolhouse, 297 Locust Avenue, Cortlandt Manor, New York.

 until the mid-1970s was still functioning as part of the Lakeland Central School District.
 The schoolroom and adjoining meeting room of the Society has books, photographs and classroom items dating back to that early era.

 The Little Red Schoolhouse is located at the north end of Locust Avenue next to Old Saint Peter’s Church and cemetery, just south of Oregon Road in the Town of Cortlandt.